 And, don’t think there are no expectations on how a woman should live her life in society.
 The norm is that all of them should stick to losing weight, pursuing a thin kickass body, and investing in their appearance.
 What’s more, is that they should act modest, invest in a romantic relationship, and care for children.
 If they are not meeting the criteria, society often labels them as less important, weird, dangerous, or even an outcast.

-With both genders, these societal norms feel like a prison and obsessing about who’s the masculine partner, and who’s the feminine one, who’s the caregiver, and who’s the caretaker does more harm than good in the long run.
+With both genders, these societal norms feel like a prison and obsessing about who’s the masculine partner, and who’s the feminine one, obsessing over sexual polarity does more harm than good in the long run.

 Don’t get me wrong, there has to be polarisation between men and women for attraction to spark and hold up, but the mistake many people make is that they enclose themselves in only the role society expects them to play because they feel ashamed of taking the other one.